Skip to main content

 get relatedQueryParameters() {

-// Yup object which defines middleware related req.query parameters, allows to validate and get those parameters in req.appInfo.query relative to the route in which the middleware is declared
+// A Yup object that defines middleware-related `req.query` parameters.
+It allows you to validate and get those parameters in `req.appInfo.query` relative to the route in which the middleware is declared.

 return yup.object().shape({